 Before we explore the intricacies of how mind mapping can be a game-changer for neurodivergent teens, let’s explore the tool and how it originated.

 A mind map is a visual chart, diagram or representation of information that has several key features.
-The map starts from a main, central idea or concept, and then branches extend outward with connected and related ideas.
+The map starts from a main, central topic or idea, and then branches extend outward with connected and related ideas.
+Mind maps center around a single theme placed in the middle of the page.
+These associations radiate out from the central topic, contributing to cognitive processes and enhancing memory and creativity.
 This visual tool aids in capturing and organizing thoughts, making it an ideal tool for individuals with diverse learning styles.

 The Origins of Mind Mapping